 Less common symptoms may also appear, such as:

-Treatment for MS typically involves disease-modifying therapy (DMT), which can reduce the numbers of relapses and slow the progression of MS.
+Treatment for MS typically involves disease-modifying therapy, which can reduce the number of relapses a person experiences and slow the progression of MS.

 - glatiramer (Copaxone)

 - alemtuzumab (Lemtrada)

 Because MS and its progression vary among people, a doctor will tailor treatment to meet a person’s individual needs.

 The doctor may also order other prescriptions for MS, including corticosteroid injections to relieve inflammation and symptoms during a relapse.

 In addition, the doctor may offer treatment to relieve specific symptoms, such as:

 People may also learn how to use assistive devices.

 Plasma exchange may help a person manage severe symptoms of an MS episode if medication has not proven effective.